edwardmiller123/planted-pro/README.md

 - case:
 	- top and bottom screw holes are 2mm diam each starts 4.2mm from side.
-	- window for charge light is 20mm L by 10mm W
-	- lid is 5 mm deep, Lid indents start at 3.2mm from edge, indents are 3mm deep
+	- lid is 5 mm deep, Lid screw indents start at 3.2mm from edge, indents are 3mm deep
+		- lid window indent is 12mm x 8mm
+	- LDR window indent is 32mm x 6mm

 - case v3:
 	- top section H is 14mm